timyiu478/mit-distributed-systems/papers/write-ups/raft.md

 Q. Why a candidate recognizes the leader as legitimate when it receives an AppendEntries RPC from the leader with a term number greater than or equal to its own current term?

+* It assumes the server runs the algorithm correctly.
+The server will only send *AppendEntries* RPC when it is leader.
+* The candidate may lose the compete of the leader election or it actually is lacking behind in terms of "term".

 Q. Why does Raft use randomized timers for leader election?